willemdj/erlsom/doc/reference.md

   If the 'include_files' option is not present, or if the namespace is not found, then the file will be searched for in the include_dirs (based on the 'location' attribute).
 No prefix will be used.

+- If `strict` == `false` (this is the default), then only the XML Schema data types `integer`, `int`, `boolean` and `qname` are mapped to the corresponding Erlang data type.
+All other data types are mapped to `string()`.

+  If `strict` == `true`, also the XML Schema data types `float` and `double` as well as all data types derived from integer (nonPositiveInteger, negativeInteger, long, short, byte, nonNegativeInteger, unsignedLong, unsignedInt, unsignedShort, unsignedByte, positiveInteger) are mapped to erlang float() (for float and double) or integer().
+For the integer types it will also be checked whether they are within the range specified for the XML Schema type.

 - If `include_any_attribs` == `true` (this is the default), then the second element of each of the records that are created by `erlsom:scan(Xml, Model)` will be a list that contains